 There are six primary rules to inclusive language.

 1. Put people first.

 Focus on the person, not their characteristics.
-For example, instead of saying, “my Millennial sales girl,” say “my salesperson who is female and identifies as a Millennial.”
+For example, instead of saying, “our millennial sales girl,” say “our salesperson who is female and identifies as a millennial.”
 People are more than their descriptors, and putting people first maintains the individual as the essential element.

-Even though the phrase “my salesperson who is female and identifies as a Millennial” is preferable it is important to note that you should only mention characteristics like gender, sexual orientation, religion, racial group, or ability when it is relevant to the discussion.
+Even though the phrase “our salesperson who is female and identifies as a millennial” is preferable, it is important to note that you should only mention characteristics like gender, sexual orientation, religion, racial group, or ability when it is relevant to the discussion.
 Does the gender of your coworker make a difference to the conversation?
 Does it matter that she is a younger professional?
-If not, simply saying “my coworker” will do.
+If not, simply saying “our coworker” will do.

 2. Use universal phrases.

 Idioms, industry jargon, and acronyms can exclude those who may not have specialized knowledge of a particular subject and impede effective communication.
 There may even be words and phrases that don’t translate well between the multiple generations in the workplace.
-For example, exclaiming “That’s sick!” might resonate with Gen Z and millennials, but not with Gen X or baby boomers.
-On the other hand saying, “Barking up the wrong tree,” might resonate with baby boomers but not the others.
+For example, “That’s sick!” might signal approval with Gen Z and millennials, but confuse Gen X or baby boomers.
+On the other hand, “That dog won’t hunt,” might resonate with baby boomers but not younger people.
 Alternatives would include “That’s great!” and “That’s not correct.”

 3. Recognize the impact of mental health language.